sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 1. Don't forget to `Save` and then `Close`.

-You will now add a new queue, a new channel, and an authentication record.
-You will now also change a system object (just for this lab).
+You will now add a new queue and a new channel.
+You will also change the MQ authentication information.

 1. At the top right, click `Add Widget`, then select your Queue Manager `mq` and select the `Queues` widget.
   -  In your new Queues widget, click on `Create (+)` to create a new queue called **NEWORDER.MQ**, of type  `local`.